 Broccoli has several good companions.

-Consider sage, celery, basil, garlic, dill, onions, cucumbers, potatoes, beans, lettuce, radish and beets.
+Consider planting broccoli companion plants such as sage, celery, basil, garlic, dill, onions, cucumbers, potatoes, beans, lettuce, radish, and beets.

 The beets are especially beneficial because they provide additional calcium to the broccoli plant.